 Meeting Formats: MOS meet weekly.
 There are two main formats for our meetings: a teaching week followed by a discussion week.

-- Teaching Week Format: The first 15 minutes is an informal time of fellowship and connecting with other men in the group (a light snack to be provided by a different man each week).
+- Teaching Week Format: The first 10-15 minutes is an informal time of fellowship and connecting with other men in the group (a light snack to be provided by a different man each week).
 Following this time, we move directly into our teaching time from God’s Word.
-After the Bible teaching, the men huddle up into two groups for a brief 10-15 minute debriefing.
+After the Bible teaching, the men huddle up into small groups for a brief 10-15 minute debriefing.
 Each man answers the question: “What is the most significant thing the Lord has shown you tonight?”
 The session ends with a closing prayer.